 “I ran past five key temples today: Angkor Wat, Angkor Thom, Ta Prohm, Neak Pean and East Baray.
 Bright oranges, tree greens and deep dark browns were the colour palette for this morning’s run – be it the dust hugging either side of the freshly paved roads of the ancient rock of the temples.
 The views today were something from a film set.
 Famously ‘Tomb Raider’ was filmed here – I can see why.”

 Athens, Greece, November 2019 – 196/196

-We’ll finish with a prediction.
-Nick will run his final marathon alongside the man that inspired him to start this epic adventure.
-Kevin Webber will join Nick in Athens this weekend.
-Throughout Nick’s adventure, he’s managed to raise vital funds for Prostate Cancer UK – now totalling over £56K.
+Nick ran his final marathon alongside the man that inspired him to start this epic adventure.
+Kevin Webber joined Nick in Athens last weekend.
+Throughout Nick’s adventure, he’s managed to raise over £76K.
 He’s also raised awareness of Kevin’s story and the many men like him across the country.
-Thanks, Nick – we’ll be there in Athens to support you!
+What an achievement!
+Who runs the world?
+Nick Butter.

 You can donate to Nick’s efforts here.